 From scene-stealing acting in movies like Love Jones and Devil In A Blue Dress, as well as memorable scenes in TV shows like Ally McBeal, actress Lisa Nicole Carson stole our hearts with her signature smile and down-to-earth personality.

-She now is back after over a decade being out of the public eye, in the three-part New Edition miniseries on BET, playing Ricky Bell’s mother (see video below).
+She came back after over a decade of being out of the public eye, in the three-part New Edition miniseries on BET, playing Ricky Bell’s mother (see video below).

 But where has she been all these years?
 I was like, just like that–she was gone.
 There were rumors of her struggling with bipolar disorder, but what really happened to the rising star?